The Grand Challengers Podcast Episode #57

 Film & Cultural References

-• LEGO Technic Set 8040 – the pneumatic crane that inspired both Peter and Hiten
+• LEGO Technic Set 8040 – the pneumatic crane set that inspired both Peter and Hiten [Link]

-• Jamshedpur, India – Tata manufacturing city where Hiten grew up, home of his childhood park memories
+• Jamshedpur, India – Tata manufacturing city where Hiten has childhood memories [Link]

 • MVP mindset and cutting scope – recurring leadership lesson throughout the episode